 Acute therapy for TM includes high doses of corticosteroids and, in some patients, plasma exchange therapy.
 Other interventions are considered on an individual basis.
 Beyond the anti-inflammatory therapies for TM, rehabilitation is essential to recovery.

 The goal of treatment is to ensure that all active inflammation is extinguished and then focus on recovery and symptom management.
 The UT Southwestern team also works to ensure that a complete workup for potential causes of TM has been completed.
 In addition to finding the best medicine for each individual, we also empower patients by treating symptoms of TM with medications, nutrition, exercises, and assistive devices.

 Personalized treatment plans help patients sustain and improve functionality over the course of their illness, enable them to participate in more activities, and provide hope for their futures.

-The UT Southwestern Transverse Myelitis Program works closely with the Transverse Myelitis Association (TMA) to help people with TM and their families stay educated about new treatments and new research.
+The UT Southwestern Transverse Myelitis Program works closely with the Siegel Rare Neuroimmune Association (SRNA) to help people with TM and their families stay educated about new treatments and new research.

-The TMA sponsors a network of support groups around the nation and several in Texas.
-Visit the TMA website for a listing of support groups and contact information.
+SRNA sponsors a network of support groups around the nation and several in Texas.
+Visit the SRNA website for a listing of support groups and contact information.